Ebuka-11/SQL-Based-Exploratory-Analysis-of-Smartphone-Features-and-Pricing-Trends/README.md

 # Smartphone Dataset SQL Analysis

-This project uses SQL to analyze a cleaned dataset of smartphones.
+This project uses SQL to analyze a dataset of smartphones.
 The goal is to extract meaningful insights related to pricing, features, and performance.

 ---